r00k/handbook/benefits/paid-time-off-se.md

 * First time visit to doctor or dentist in case of emergency illness or accident.
 * Visit to hospital after a letter of referral from company doctor or another doctor assigned by the employer, and prescribed return visits.
-A more favourable practice at an individual company shall be retained.
 * An employee who has worked part of a day and thereafter needs to leave the workplace for the rest of the day because of a work injury, will receive a brief leave with pay for this time.
 One precondition in order to receive wages